friends-of-asaprosar/friends-of-asaprosar.github.io/notes.md

 1. Is it required to manually delete glasses from inventory sometimes back in America?
 2. Is viewing and sorting the full inventory required in America or on site or both?
+3. Are only optometrists using the software?
+Should there be explanations?
+4. Dark or light theme?

 # Ideas